yunshengtian/AutoOED/docs/source/content/getting-started/installation.rst

 To use MATLAB evaluation programs in AutoOED, you need to install AutoOED from source code, and of course, have MATLAB pre-installed on your computer.
 Then, find the root folder of MATLAB.
 If you have trouble finding it, just start MATLAB and type matlabroot in the command window.
 Copy the path returned by matlabroot.

-Next, you need to copy the folder:
+Next, you need to navigate to the folder:

-- *matlabroot\extern\engines\python\dist\matlab* (for Windows)
+- *matlabroot\\extern\\engines\\python* (for Windows)
-- *matlabroot/extern/engines/python/dist/matlab* (for MacOS and Linux)
+- *matlabroot/extern/engines/python* (for MacOS and Linux)

-and paste it (the *matlab* folder) directly in the root directory of AutoOED.
+and execute `python setup.py install`.
-By doing so, AutoOED is able to recognize MATLAB on your computer and automatically call MATLAB programs.
+By doing so, MATLAB python extension is installed and AutoOED is able to automatically call MATLAB programs.